If you’re doing something right (or seriously wrong), you’re sure to have at least a few reviews out there.

 Don’t stress too much about bad reviews.
 Bad reviews may actually increase conversion rates.
 They definitely won’t destroy your business.

-But here are some tips to handling negative reviews so that you can turn them into positive feedback in the future.
+But here are some tips for handling negative reviews so that you can turn them into positive feedback in the future.

 Just how significant are bad reviews for the future of our businesses?
 They’re significant, but not for the reasons we immediately think.